Hanna Reitsch

 Hanna Reitsch (29 March 1912 – 24 August 1979) was a German aviator and test pilot.
-Along with Melitta von Stauffenberg, she flight tested many of Germany's new aircraft during World War II and received many honors.
-Reitsch was among the very last people to meet Adolf Hitler alive in the Führerbunker in late April 1945.
+Along with Melitta von Stauffenberg, she flight-tested many of Germany's new aircraft during World War II and received many honors.
+Reitsch was among the very last people to meet Adolf Hitler before his death in the Führerbunker in late April 1945.
+Following her capture, she provided information about her departure from Berlin and denied that she might have helped Hitler escape.

-Reitsch set more than 40 flight altitude records and women's endurance records in gliding and unpowered flight, before and after World War II.
-In the 1960s, she was sponsored by the West German foreign office as a technical adviser in Ghana and elsewhere, and founded a gliding school in Ghana, where she worked for Kwame Nkrumah.
+During the 1930s, Reitsch set more than 40 flight altitude records and women's endurance records in gliding and unpowered flight.
+In the 1960s, she was sponsored by the West German foreign office as a technical adviser in Ghana and elsewhere.
+She also founded a gliding school in Ghana, where she worked for Kwame Nkrumah.

 Early life and education

 Reitsch was born in Hirschberg, Silesia, on 29 March 1912 to an upper-middle-class family.
 She was daughter of Dr. Wilhelm (Willy) Reitsch, who was an ophthalmology clinic manager, and his wife Emy Helff-Hibler von Alpenheim, who was a member of the Austrian nobility.
 Despite her mother being a devout Catholic, Hanna was raised a Protestant.
-She had two siblings, her brother Kurt, a Frigate captain, and her younger sister Heidi.
+She had two siblings, brother Kurt, a naval Fregattenkapitän (frigate captain), and younger sister Heidi.
 Reitsch began flight training in 1932 at the School of Gliding in Grunau.
-While a medical student in Berlin she enrolled in a German Air Mail amateur flying school for powered aircraft at Staaken, training in a Klemm Kl 25.
+While a medical student in Berlin, she enrolled in a German Air Mail amateur flying school for powered aircraft at Staaken, training in a Klemm Kl 25.

 Career

 1933–1937

 In 1933, Reitsch left medical school at the University of Kiel to become, at the invitation of Wolf Hirth, a full-time glider pilot/instructor at Hornberg in Baden-Württemberg.
 Reitsch contracted with the Ufa Film Company as a stunt pilot and set an unofficial endurance record for women of 11 hours and 20 minutes.

-In January 1934, she joined a South America expedition to study thermal conditions, along with Wolf Hirth, Peter Riedel and Heini Dittmar.
+In January 1934, she joined a South American expedition to study thermal conditions, along with Wolf Hirth, Peter Riedel and Heini Dittmar.
 While in Argentina, she became the first woman to earn the Silver C Badge, the 25th to do so among world glider pilots.

 In June 1934, Reitsch became a member of the Deutsche Forschungsanstalt für Segelflug (DFS) and became a test pilot in 1935.
 Reitsch enrolled in the Civil Airways Training School in Stettin, where she flew a twin-engine on a cross country flight and aerobatics in a Focke-Wulf Fw 44.
 In 1937, Ernst Udet gave Reitsch the honorary title of Flugkapitän after she had successfully tested Hans Jacobs's divebrakes for gliders.

-At the DFS she test-flew transport and troop-carrying gliders, including the DFS 230 used at the Battle of Fort Eben-Emael.
+At the DFS, she test-flew transport and troop-carrying gliders, including the DFS 230 that was used at the Battle of Fort Eben-Emael.